meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 ## Service Principal Setup

-meshstack in total needs up to three service principals, one for replicating meshProjects into the Azure platform, one if AAD should be used as an user lookup when users are added to a customer or project inside the meshfed panel, and one for gathering metering data for the billing subsystem.
+meshStack uses separate service principals for different tasks following the best practice of least privilege principle.

 ### Replicator

-In order to manage user roles and permissions, meshcloud requires a Service Principal on the meshcloud AAD Tenant.
+In order to manage user roles and permissions, meshcloud requires a Service Principal on the AAD Tenant containing your Azure Subscriptions and workloads.
-The Service Principal must be authorized in the scope of the meshcloud AAD Tenant.
+The Service Principal must be authorized in the scope of this AAD Tenant.

 #### AAD Level Permissions

 1. Under **Azure Active Directory** &rarr; **App registrations** create a new web app (call it e.g. `meshReplicator`).
 2. Add an client secret under **Certificates &amp; secrets** and write it down (it is the `SERVICE_PRINCIPAL_CLIENT_SECRET`).
-3. Add the following **application permissions** (not delegated permissions):
+3. Add the following **application permissions** (not delegated permissions) for the **Microsoft Graph API** (not Azure AD Graph API):
     - `Directory.Read.All` - this permission is required to search the directory for existing users, groups and service principals
     - `Group.ReadWrite.All`  this permissions is required to create new groups
     - `User.Invite.All` - this permission is required if you want to enable B2B User Invitation (see below)